LanodArisato/Enterprise-Computing/Project 1/README.md

-# 🛒 Nile Dot Com – Java E-Store Simulation
+# 🛒 Project 1: Event Driven Programming

 ## 📖 Project Overview
 This project is a **Java-based GUI application** that simulates a simplified e-store called **Nile Dot Com** (a nod to Amazon.com).